reddit/devvit/devvit-docs/docs/media_uploads.md

 ## Test your app

-Use `devvit upload` to check your app in a test subreddit (image uploads won’t work in Developer Studio).
+Use `devvit upload` to check your app in a test subreddit.